← All Articles

 • Key takeaways and action items

-Implement a three-tier review process that catches 95% of potential overlaps:
+Implement a three-tier review process to catch potential overlaps:

 Initial briefing calls (60 days out): Discuss overall conference theme, other confirmed speakers, and content boundaries.
 Share the master topic grid showing what others will cover.